Venue: The Institute of Group Analysis, London NW3 5BY

 We are seeking to understand more about what is going on with borderline mental states.
 What can we learn about the times and culture that is producing these particular forms of distress?
 Can a focus on the psychology of such states of mind help us or we need a more thorough cultural analysis to understand what might be happening?

-Dr David W Jones (University of East London), Dr Chris Scanlon (Community Housing Trust),
+Dr David W Jones (The Open University), Dr Chris Scanlon (Community Housing Trust),

 Professor David Gadd (University of Manchester)